shashankskagnihotri/FlowBench/README.md

 1. Download the KITTI 2015 dataset from the [KITTI Scene Flow Benchmark](https://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo).
 2. After unzipping, ensure the contents include `training/` and `testing/` directories.
-3. Move the dataset to the following path: `datasets/kitti2015`.
+3. Move the dataset to the following path: `datasets/kitti2015` or adjust the path to the datasets in ´ptlflow/datasets.yml´.

 #### MPI Sintel